troystribling/BlueCap/Documentation/CentralManager.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to `read(timeout: Double) -> Future<Characteristic>` to ensure that characteristic has been discovered before reading.
+Here the `characteristicsDiscoveredFuture` is flatmapped to `read(timeout: Double = Double.infinity) -> Future<Characteristic> to ensure that characteristic has been discovered before reading.
+On a successful read the value is retrieved using `public func value<T: RawDeserializable where T.RawType: Deserializable>() -> T?`.
 An error is returned if the characteristic is not found.

 ### <a name="central_characteristic_update">Characteristic Update Notifications</a>

-After a Peripherals Characteristics are discovered subscribing to Characteristic value update notifications is possible.
+After a `Peripherals` `Characteristics` are discovered subscribing to `Characteristic` value update notifications is possible.
 Several `Characteristic` methods are available,

 ```swift
 // subscribe to characteristic update